getporter/kubernetes-plugins/CONTRIBUTING.md

 * **DeleteTestCluster** deletes the KIND cluster named porter.
 * **Clean** removes all
 * **CleanTestdata** removes any namespaces created by the test suite (with label porter.sh/testdata=true).

-The script [build/run-integration-tests.sh](build/run-integration-tests.sh) is used to build and test from a clean clone of this project (or after running `mage clean`)

 ## Run a test installation